 The Russian delegation to the United Nations held an event to commemorate the the 60th Anniversary of the UN Declaration on the Granting of Independence to Colonial Countries and Peoples, December 14, 1960 by Nikita Khrushchev.

-What I heard in what Catherine Bertini said was the initiation of the global transportation system in Africa.
+What I heard in what Catherine Bertini said was the beginning of the global transportation system in Africa.
 The clues were the words that I highlighted in the video.
 The cincher was the GIS mapping system of “vulnerable people”.
 Forget the vulnerable people part.
 The mapping system was for transportation logistics – to map the logical transportation hubs for ultimate control of global commerce.
+(Recall that President George Bush reconstituted the U.S. Transportation System signing legislation to fully integrate and automate transportation systems.

 People in this country have tried to blame China for the Belt and Road System but Catherine Bertini revealed that it was George H.W.
 Bush through the United Nations that is responsible for it.
 Other research on our domestic transportation system that was re-initialized in 1990 by Bush and Skinner, show that Elaine Chao and Andrew Card would have to be added to list of responsible persons.